5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/PMC_Support_(SSDT-PMC)/README.md

 # Add PMCR Device (`SSDT-PMC`)
 ## About
 `PMCR` or `APP9876` is an Apple exclusive device which won't be present in your DSDT.
-It's required for mainboards qith Z390 chipsets so the system boots (see "Technical Background" for details).
+It's required for mainboards with Z390 chipsets so the system boots (see "Technical Background" for details).

 :warning: Mandatory for 390-series mainboards (optional for 400/500/600-series chipsets)!